Querysnipe/querysnipe/README.md

 ### Download Querysnipe

-Release builds for Linux and Mac are available from the "Releases" page in this repository.
+Release builds are available under the "Releases" page in this repository.

 ### Build Querysnipe